-This is especially true for instances of reinfection or breakthrough cases in people who are fully vaccinated.
+Having a less severe case of COVID-19 is especially true for instances of reinfection or breakthrough cases in people who are fully vaccinated.
 One early study has found that a previous infection only gives a 19% protection rate.
 It puts the chances of getting re-infected at almost 5½ times higher with this variant than with the Delta variant.

-It’s important to remember that even a relatively mild case of COVID-19 can cause long COVID: symptoms that last for weeks or months after the first illness has passed.
+Remember that even a relatively mild case of COVID-19 can cause long COVID: symptoms that last for weeks or months after the first illness has passed.

 How Quickly Does Omicron Spread?

-What Do We Know About ‘Stealth’ Omicron, or Omicron BA.2?
+What Do We Know About Omicron Subvariants?

 A January 2022 study in Denmark showed no difference in the number of hospitalizations caused by BA.2 compared to BA.1.
 It also showed that as BA.2 cases went up, BA.1 cases went down.
-But other countries (Great Britain, Norway, and Sweden) report slower BA.2 increases.
+But other countries (Great Britain, Norway, and Sweden) reported slower BA.2 increases.